buraxta/Opsis-system-design/README.md

 # Cyberduck Clone Project
-Welcome to the Cyberduck Clone Project repository!
 This project aims to create a web version of the popular Cyberduck application as part of a university project.
 Our team worked collaboratively to build this project, focusing on both the frontend and backend components.

 ## Project Overview
 The Cyberduck Clone Project is designed to replicate the core functionalities of Cyberduck, a well-known file transfer application.
 Due to time constraints, we have implemented essential features primarily on the backend, with limited functionalities on the frontend.